lhzcode/es10-cn/functions-classes.md

 CoverCallExpressionAndAsyncArrowHead : MemberExpression Arguments
 ```

-1. 返回 the AsyncArrowHead that is covered by CoverCallExpressionAndAsyncArrowHead
+1. 返回 the AsyncArrowHead that 是 covered by CoverCallExpressionAndAsyncArrowHead

 ### 14.8.3 静态语义：BoundNames <div id="sec-async-arrow-function-definitions-static-semantics-BoundNames"></div>